tibs/what/readme.rst

 as a proper package.

 The script runs on Linux and Mac, and should run on Windows (although I've not necessarily tested it there since Windows 98).
-It is written to use Python 2 because of the original limitations of the computers it was used on (see the aforesaid mention of Windows, in particular).
-However, it *should* be Python 3 compatible.
+It was written to use Python 2 because of the original limitations of the computers it was used on (see the aforesaid mention of Windows, in particular).
+However, it *should* be Python 3 compatible, and seemed to work when I gave it a quick try recently.

+  (My need for this tool rather went away, so it hasn't been used since, gosh, 2017!)

 Usage
 =====